shayc/open-board-editor/README.md

 # Open-Board Editor

 A progressive web app for viewing and editing [Open Board Format](https://www.openboardformat.org/) files.
-OBF files are used in [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) applications to help non-verbal people with speech impairment (Autism, ALS, etc.) to communicate by activating pictures that produce speech and sound.
+OBF files are used by [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) applications to enable non-verbal people with speech impairment (Autism, ALS, etc.) to communicate by activating pictures that generate speech and sound.

 ## ⚠ Warning: Work-in-Progress.